Anicaaa/todolist-challenge/README.md

 For this project, I wanted to use the CRUD (create, read, update and delete) method.
 And to do that, I had to SELECT, INSERT, UPDATE and DELETE the information by connecting Express and mySQL.

 I was given a specific connection.
-This meant that I could not use mySQL defalt host, user, password, database and port.
-However, this part of the project was very challenging for me due to the following reasons:
+This meant that I could not use mySQL default host, user, password, database and port.
+This part of the project was very challenging for me due to the following reasons:

 1. MySQL is the first rational database that I used.
 I had to watch some quick tutorials and read a few documentations.
-In addition, I had to download mySQL Community Server and mySQL Workbecnh on my computer.
-The downloading part was frustrating because the versions did not match with my computer so I had to disinstall and install until I got the right versions.
+In addition, I had to download mySQL Community Server and mySQL Workbench on my computer.
+The downloading part was frustrating because the versions did not match with my computer, so I had to uninstall and install until I got the right versions.
 2. The provided connection caused problems.
-I wanted to INSERT some datas (id, todoTitle, todoContent) but whenever I pressed the execute button on mySQL Workbench, the table did not show the data I inserted.
+I wanted to INSERT some datas (id, todoTitle, todoContent), but whenever I pressed the execute button on mySQL Workbench, the table showed ```0 row(s)```.
 This was a big bug for me.
 Therefore, I tried the following solutions:
    - Asked for help to my developer friend and Boolean teacher and classmates.
    - Used Insomnia and installed a VS Code extension called Thunder Client.
-This is to test the endpoints and see if I was going to get anu useful error.
+This was to test the endpoints and see if I was going to get any useful error.
    - Installed another VS Code extention called SQLTool.
-   - Used StackOverflow where I had to implement the solution provided: <https://stackoverflow.com/questions/50093144/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server>
+   - Used StackOverflow where I had to implement the following solution provided: [MySQL 8.0 - Client does not support authentication protocol requested by server; consider upgrading MySQL client](https://stackoverflow.com/questions/50093144/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server)
    - My terminal showed ```MySQL Command Not Found```, so I had to install some dependencies.
    - Installed mySQL2 on the terminal
    - Used a few different mySQL connections, including the default one.